Best Red River Gorge Treehouse + Cabins

 Last week I returned to the Red River Gorge in Kentucky for some climbing and exploring.
 On my first visit last October, I fell in love with the area and the atmosphere around Miguel’s Pizza.
-This time, I had the opportunity to go beyond the tents of Miguel’s and get a taste of the luxurious (but EXTREMELY affordable) Red River Gorge cabin life with the Red River Gorge Cabin Company.
-A family owned and operated rental business with a sole focus of giving visitors unique experiences they will remember forever.
+This time, I had the opportunity to go beyond the tents of Miguel’s and get a taste of the luxurious, yet extremely affordable, Red River Gorge cabin life with the Red River Gorge Cabin Company.
+A family-owned and operated rental business with a sole focus on giving visitors unique experiences they will remember forever.
 Scroll below for a sneak peek in the ultra-unique Red River Gorge Treehouse.

 We spent days climbing rock walls, and each night brought us tiredness and the threat of rain.
 The weather gods did not help us during our visit, forecasting rain every day except one.
 Luckily, even with the occasional shower, we were able to climb every day for a few hours.

 On nights with rain, there is nothing better than coming back from a day of climbing to a cabin filled with friends.
 The first cabin we stayed in was known as the Rumford Cabin, a GIANT property that can sleep six and comes equipped with a full kitchen, foosball table, fireplace, and hot tub.
 It’s located just a couple of miles from Miguel’s, and right in the heart of the Red River Gorge and all the climbing festivities.